joinmeow/amazon-cognito-passwordless-auth/client/react/README-REACT.md

 1. Setting `authMethod` to "SRP"
 2. Clearing any existing FIDO2 credentials
-3. Adding a `skipFido2` flag to the client metadata
 4. Preventing FIDO2 credential checks in both the main hook and user cache

 ### FIDO2 Authentication Flow